 Understanding what makes you mad, sad, stressed, or jealous can go a long way in self-awareness.
 The reason?
 When you recognize what sparks your negative emotions, you can become more selective of the people, places, and situations you choose to engage in.
 It also helps you become more conscious of responding to your environment and things you can’t control.

 To learn more about your triggers, examine any situation, person, or thing that prompts a negative emotion.
-For example, you can ask yourself, “What did the other person say that caused me to feel this way?
+For example, you can ask yourself, “What did the other person say caused me to feel this way?
 What was my reaction?
 Is this something I want to feel regularly?”
 You can then use your responses to make informed decisions that facilitate a more peaceful life.
 Write it down in your journal, and feel free to use the internet.
 Learning to spot negative emotions goes a long way to improving your wellness.

 Seek out new experiences

 One of the best ways to boost self-awareness is to immerse yourself in new experiences.
 This lets you step outside of your comfort zone, giving you a chance to learn how you act, think, and feel in unfamiliar situations.
-What’s more, it creates opportunities to discover both your fears and positive qualities.
+Moreover, it creates opportunities to discover both your fears and positive qualities.

 Fortunately, a new experience doesn’t need to be complex or expensive.
 It can be as simple as trying a new hobby, chatting with new people, or exploring a neighboring town.
 Maybe you’ve always wanted to try a new restaurant or go out with a new friend but always found an excuse not to.
 Whatever you choose to do, these experiences will help you gain a different perspective.